-Hormones are chemical messengers that tell specific tissues to behave in a certain way.
 Estrogen is secreted by one tissue, travels by way of fluid, usually through the bloodstream, interacts with cells in a variety of target tissues in the body and delivers a message - in the case just mentioned, the message is "ovulate."

 Estradiol is the most potent form of estrogenic steroids produced by ovaries and exerts the fullest range of estrogenic effects.
-When estradiol reaches the tissues it connects with estrogen receptors to trigger specific activities in those tissues and cells.
+When estradiol reaches the tissues, it connects with estrogen receptors to trigger specific activities in those tissues and cells.

 In addition to being produced by ovaries, estradiol can also be produced by conversion from a number of precursors in the adrenal glands and the placenta.

 Estriol is a metabolic waste product of estradiol metabolism that has some effects on a limited number of estrogen receptors.